NovemberFall/Java_Develop/Array.md

 # Reverse Challenge
--Write a method called reverse() with an int array as a parameter.
+- Write a method called reverse() with an int array as a parameter.
--The method should not return any value.
+- The method should not return any value.
 In other words, the method is allowed to modify the array parameter.
--In main() test the reverse() method and print the array both reversed and non-reversed.
+- In main() test the reverse() method and print the array both reversed and non-reversed.
--To reverse the array, you have to swap the elements, so that the first element is swapped with the last element and so on.
+- To reverse the array, you have to swap the elements, so that the first element is swapped with the last element and so on.
--For example, if the array is {1, 2, 3, 4, 5}, then the reversed array is {5, 4, 3, 2, 1}.
+- For example, if the array is {1, 2, 3, 4, 5}, then the reversed array is {5, 4, 3, 2, 1}.
 <!--
 Tip:
 	-Create a new console project with the name ÅeReverseArrayChallengeÅf -->